rails/rails/guides/source/threading_and_code_execution.md

 end
 ```

-NOTE: Concurrent Ruby uses a `ThreadPoolExecutor`, which it sometimes configures
+NOTE: The Concurrent Ruby gem uses a `ThreadPoolExecutor`, which it sometimes configures
 with an `executor` option.
 Despite the name, it is unrelated to the Rails Executor.

-The Rails Executor is safely re-entrant; it can be called again if it is already running.
-In this case, the `wrap` method would have no effect.

 If it's impractical to wrap the application code in a block (for
 example, the Rack API makes this problematic), you can also use the `run!` /